FemtoEmacs/Sumerian/lesson-03-Ur-Nammu-31/README.md

 Anyway, here you will learn about a verbal mode that one seldom finds in royal inscriptions: the imperative.
+After learning about the imperative, you will have a brief introduction to conjunctions as well.

 # Imperative
 The prefix /ḫa/ 𒄩  expresses a request to the second person.